OffchainLabs/arbitrum-token-bridge/readme.md

    1. At this repository's root, `cp ./packages/arb-token-bridge-ui/.e2e.env.sample ./packages/arb-token-bridge-ui/.e2e.env`

-   2. In the newly created file, `.e2e-env`, update your `SECRET_WORDS, ADDRESS and NETWORK_NAME` in the format mentioned in the file.
+   2. In the newly created file, `.e2e-env`, update your `SECRET_WORDS, ADDRESS, etc` in the format mentioned in the file.

 3. `cd ./packages/arb-token-bridge-ui/ && yarn e2e:run`